Useful information on the topic of coins in Switzerland is available on this page.

 The (gold-coloured) 5-centime coins struck in an aluminium-bronze alloy were put in circulation as from 1 June 1981.

-The 5-centime coins minted in pure nickel from 1932 to 1939 and in 1941 and those minted in copper-nickel from 1879 to 1931, in 1940 and from 1942 to 1980 were legal tender until 31 December 1983; as per 1 January 1984 they were withdrawn from circulation.
-The Swiss National Bank continues to exchange them at face value.
+The 5-centime coins minted in pure nickel in the years 1932-1939 and 1941 and those minted in copper-nickel in 1879-1931, 1940 and 1942-1980 were legal tender until 31 December 1983; they were withdrawn from circulation on 1 January 1984.
+The SNB continues to exchange them at full nominal value.

 2-centime coins